akashrl/Python-Defect-Prediction-Model/README.md

 ## Building Line-level Defect Detection Models

 In this project, we have built a defect prediction model for software source code from scratch.
-You are required to apply deep-learning techniques, e.g., classification, tokenization, embedding, etc., to build more accurate prediction models with the dataset provided.
+We were required to apply deep-learning techniques, e.g., classification, tokenization, embedding, etc., to build more accurate prediction models with the dataset provided.

 ### Background